 How do you prepare for an HIV test?

 No special preparations are necessary.
-It is important to consider the possible time windows for detecting HIV.
+It is important to consider the possible time frames for the detectability of HIV.

 The costs vary depending on the type of test and provider.
-Self-tests and test kits for home use are usually inexpensive and can be ordered directly online.
+Self-tests and home test kits are usually cost-effective and can be ordered directly online.

 Why is an HIV test important?